 It was a twelve hour flight and included two rather tasty meals.
 And….
 I was served tomato juice with shed loads of Worcester sauce.
 Oh yes!!!!

 It’s not often I have a daytime long haul flight.
 It’s usually overnight and I try to sleep.
 Today I just watched back to back movies!!
 I almost managed 6 full movies…

 – Railway Man

 – American Hustle

 – Hunger Games (so nearly to the end)

 After all of those hours we arrived at Heathrow.
 I disembarked, changed into even warmer clothes, whizzed through passport control in the e-passport queue, collected my awaiting bag, cleared customers and was out to arrivals in double quick time.
-Just as well as the flight had arrived a little and Dad had got there early.
-There was Dad waving a Union Jack flag and clutching a beautiful bouquet of roses.
+Just as well as the flight had arrived a little late and Dad had got there early.
+He’s been waiting a while but was there waving a Union Jack flag and clutching a beautiful bouquet of roses.